oden-lang/oden-lang.github.io/about.md

 first iterations of Oden.
 To be extra clear, *this is currently an experimental language and it might change drastically*.

-* A language **inspired by Haskell, Scheme and Clojure** compiling to Go.
-Not perhaps a "real" LISP.
+* A functional language **inspired by Haskell, LISP and Go** compiling to Go.
 * Oden should feature a safe but versatile type system - more flexible than the one in Go and at least as safe.
-* Generics.
+  - Generics (parametric polymorphism).
+  - Heavy type inference.
-* The type system should offer heavy type inference.
-Possibly require type annotations on top-level forms.
+  - Support for type annotations on top-level forms.
+  - Polymorphic user-defined compound types.
-* Immutable data structures and user-defined compound types.
+* Immutable data structures.
+* Higher-level abstractions for error handling, nil checking etc.
+* Pattern matching with exhaustiveness checking.
 * Support the built-in types of Go and provide simple interoperability.
+Oden should be *another language for the Go ecosystem*.
 * The prototype compiler should be easy to change.

-### Secondary Goals

-* Macros, not needed for first version, but still a long-term goal.
+* **Fun to program in!**

 ### Shortcuts/Tradeoffs